Mannheimia hemolytica—associated Bovine Respiratory Disease

 Under normal conditions, M haemolytica remains confined to the upper respiratory tract, in particular the tonsillar crypts, and is difficult to culture from healthy cattle.
 After stress or viral infection, the replication rate of M haemolytica in the upper respiratory tract increases rapidly, as does the likelihood of culturing the bacterium.
-The increased bacterial growth rate in the upper respiratory tract, followed by inhalation and colonization of the lungs, may occur due to suppression of the host's defense mechanism related to environmental stressors or viral infections.
+The increased bacterial growth rate in the upper respiratory tract, followed by inhalation and colonization of the lungs, may occur because of suppression of the host's defense mechanism related to environmental stressors or viral infections.
 It is during this log phase of growth of the organism in the lungs that virulence factors are elaborated by M haemolytica, such as an exotoxin that has been referred to as leukotoxin.
 The interaction between the virulence factors of the bacteria and host defenses results in tissue damage with characteristic necrosis, thrombosis, and exudation, and in the development of pneumonia.
 The pathogenesis of pneumonia caused by P multocida is poorly understood.
 This organism may opportunistically colonize lungs with chronically damaged respiratory defenses, such as occurs with enzootic calf pneumonia or existing lung lesions of feedlot cattle, and cause a purulent bronchopneumonia.
 H somni may invade the lung and cause pneumonia after damage to the respiratory defenses.
-This organism is capable of systemic spread from the lung to the brain, myocardium, synovium, and pleural and pericardial surfaces; often death can occur later in the feeding period (40–60 days after arrival) from involvement of these additional organ systems.
+This organism is capable of systemic spread from the lung to the brain, myocardium, synovium, and pleural and pericardial surfaces; often, death can occur later in the feeding period (40–60 days after arrival) from involvement of these additional organ systems.

 Clinical signs of bacterial pneumonia are often preceded by signs of viral infection of the respiratory tract.
 With the onset of bacterial pneumonia, clinical signs increase in severity and are characterized by depression and toxemia.
-A combination of clinical signs of depression and fever (104–106°F [40–41°C]), without any signs attributable to other body systems, are the classic components of a case definition for early cases of BRD.
+A combination of clinical signs of depression and fever (104°–106°F [40°–41°C]), without any signs attributable to other body systems, are the classic components of a case definition for early cases of BRD.
 Serous to mucopurulent nasal discharge; moist cough; and a rapid, shallow respiratory rate may be noted.
 Auscultation of the cranioventral lung field reveals increased bronchial sounds, crackles, and wheezes.
 In severe cases, pleurisy may develop, characterized by an irregular breathing pattern and grunting on expiration.
-The animal will become unthrifty in appearance if the pneumonia becomes chronic, which is usually associated with the formation of pulmonary abscesses.
+The animal will become unthrifty in appearance if the pneumonia becomes chronic, which is usually associated with formation of pulmonary abscesses.

 M haemolytica causes a severe, acute, hemorrhagic fibrinonecrotic pneumonia.
 The pneumonia has a bronchopneumonic pattern.
 Grossly, there are extensive reddish black to grayish brown cranioventral regions of consolidation with gelatinous thickening of interlobular septa and fibrinous pleuritis.
 There are extensive thromboses, foci of lung necrosis, and limited evidence of bronchitis and bronchiolitis.